sheffler/gnustep-rowcol-layout-examples/README.md

 # GNUstep Row and Column Layout Examples

 This project demonstrates some techniques and possible issues when creating layouts completely programmatically.
-We wanted to create a simple window app without using GORM and in the process explored different ways of lining things up in rows and columns.
+I wanted to create a simple window app without using GORM and in the process explored different ways of lining things up in rows and columns.

-By looking at some example tests, we found `GSHbox` and `GSVbox` which do exactly what we want.
-We found that these do not play well with code compiled with `-fobjc-arc`.
+By looking at some example tests, I found `GSHbox` and `GSVbox` which do exactly what I want.
+However, it seems the inclusion of the header files for these classes do not work well with ARC (`-fobjc-arc`).

-We wanted to explore the use of `NSStackView`, but got could not get very far with that.
+I wanted to explore the use of `NSStackView`, but got could not get very far with that.

+When constraints are implemented, I hope to include some examples using those too.

 ## Technique

 The demonstrations here all create a little "Log Viewer" widget with a scroll bar and text area for entering new log messages.
 There is also a background timer sending new messsages to the Log.
 A user should be able to add new messages by pressing the "Send" button.
 The window should be able to be resized, and should have a minimum size.
+This is implemented in `10-manual-layout`.

 In examples `20-gsvbox-compile-error`, `30-gsvbox-with-decls` and `40-stack-view` the previous functionality is augmented with a "Clear" button to clear the log.
 The button is placed in an HBOX and is arranged with the Log Viewer in a VBOX to demonstrate some simple layout.
 Each of these currently demonstrates some sort of limitation.

-We also investigated `NSGridView`, but didn't get very far with that.
+I also investigated `NSGridView`, but didn't get very far with that.

 ## The Hope

-The hope is that by sharing these, the sub-projects with the limitations can be investigated, and workarounds can be shared!
+The hope is that by sharing these, the sub-projects with the limitations can be investigated, and workarounds can be shared.
+I'd like to add more examples showing other ways to construct views programmatically in the future.

 ## The sub-projects

 * [10-manual-layout](10-manual-layout) - A view with a Button, a TextBox and Scrolling TextView.
 Completely manual layout put in a window.
 Works fine.

 * [20-gsvbox-compile-error](20-gsvbox-compile-error) - This was inspired by `NSSlider Test` in https://github.com/gnustep/tests-examples.
-It showed the use of GSVbox and GSHbox for simple row and column layout.
+(See the figure below.)
+That example showed the use of GSVbox and GSHbox for simple row and column layout.
 This technique seems fine.
 However, it does not compile well with ARC.

 ![NSSlider Test](nsslider-test.png)